D3SOX/firefox-minimal-compact-css/README.md

 - Compact, rounded UI with more Icons
 - Shows amount of tabs on the Sidebery icon
 - Doesn't show tabs when there is only one tab
-- Use Sideberry Icon or set a hotkey via addon settings for `Open/Close sidebar panel` to switch between horizontal and vertical tabs
+- Use Sidebery Icon or set a hotkey via addon settings for `Open/Close sidebar panel` to switch between horizontal and vertical tabs
 - Menu highlights matching to my KDE Plasma theme
 - Bouncing indicator line while page is loading
 - Resizable Sidebar with minimal splitter that only shows on hover